vdivyanshi/vdivyanshi/README.md

 # Hello there!

-Started with UI/UX and product design, now integrating that mindset to build meaningful and useful products in ML and CS.
+Started with UI/UX and product design, now integrating the skillset to build meaningful and useful products in ML and CS.

 ## Currently Working On